Date: March, 2018 | Category: Proofreading | Author: Marvin Magasura

 The Online Experience

-– Sending an online package to the other side of the world should arrive with your logo highlighted on the packaging, not that of a global courier company, that the recipients experience your brand, not another.
+– Sending an online package to the other side of the world should arrive with your logo highlighted on the packaging, not that of a global courier company, so that the recipients experience your brand, not another.
 Online shoppers share their experiences through social media, and if your goods are delivered in beautiful packaging, your brand awareness is growing, which in turn will generate more business.

 Keep It Simple

-– JJ O’Toole Ltd are experts in packaging design, creativity, and innovation.
+– JJ O’Toole Ltd are expert in packaging design, creativity, and innovation.
 Surely this means we create lots of elaborate packaging designs for our clients, using rare and expensive materials?
 Wrong.
 We appreciate simplicity when it comes to branded packaging.
 The least fussy designs, when executed well, are often the most eye-catching and look the most luxurious.
 We only have to look at the Chanel packaging to understand how a simple, tasteful design can stand out from the crowd.

 Keep-ability over Disposability

-– Packaging is not just as a vessel to carry a product home from the store to then be discarded and recycled.
-It should be so beautiful and practical the customer doesn’t want to part with it.
+– Packaging is not just a vessel to carry a product home from the store to then be discarded and recycled.
+It should be so beautiful and practical that the customer doesn’t want to part with it.
 It could be a luxury box that is used again to store jewelry and trinkets, a bag for life that is used for gardening, or a velvet ribbon that is saved for wrapping gifts.
 Always consider the shelf life of your packaging and its keep-ability merits.

 Business Development & Marketing Manager at Focus Label Machinery LTD.